- Neurology Home

 - Clerkship Information

 - Internet Resources

 During the first year of Neurology residency the focus is on the management of the inpatient service.
-Residents spend 5 months caring for patients admitted for neurological problems, learning to perform a thorough history and neurological exam with an emphasis on localization, differential diagnosis, evaluation and treatment.
-PGY-2 year also includes rotations in Neuro-rehabilitation, Neuro-radiology, 2 months of Stroke and 3 months in the outpatient clinic.
+Residents spend 6 months caring for patients admitted for neurological problems, learning to perform a thorough history and neurological exam with an emphasis on localization, differential diagnosis, evaluation and treatment.
+PGY-2 year also includes rotations in Neuro-rehabilitation, Neuro-radiology, Stroke and 2 months in the outpatient clinic.

 In the final year, the Neurology resident receives progressively more responsibility in the capacity of senior resident.
 The senior resident oversees inpatient care teaching the residents and medical students.
 A three month rotation in pediatric neurology allows the resident to gain new skills and knowledge in problems unique to this population, as well as review principles of pediatric EEG.
 Senior residents spend two months in general and subspecialty clinics and have the opportunity to do two electives.